All Undergraduate Students

 The core public health courses are sequenced and only available in the specific semesters as indicated on the course sequence.

-If you were admitted to Health Studies prior to fall 2015, click here (PDF) for your course sequence.
+If you were admitted to Health Studies prior to fall 2015, please contact our office in reference to your course sequence & graduation plan.

 To request a curriculum modification form click here .